5.0 Rated

 Attachment Styles in Adults

 Each attachment style manifests uniquely in adults, influencing their perceptions and behaviours in relationships.
 The anxious/preoccupied style is marked by a fear of abandonment.
 The avoidant/dismissive style is characterizsd by emotional independence, and the disorganised/fearful-avoidant style, exhibiting ambiguous behaviours, understanding these styles aids in self-awareness and personal growth.
+Find a qualified therapist and book your first session whenever you feel ready.

 Secure Attachment: The Ideal Style: In contrast to insecure styles, the secure attachment style promotes emotional openness, dependence on partners and mutual reliance.
 Relationships based on secure attachment thrive on honesty, tolerance and emotional closeness, therefore creating a positive dynamic between partners.